 - Convenient: The grinder and brew head are right next to each other which makes the workflow easy.

 - Adds cost if you already have a grinder:

-- Bigger machine: The built in grinder does make the espresso machine bigger.
+- Bigger machine: The built-in grinder does make the espresso machine bigger.
 If space is at a premium in your kitchen.
-Consider an espresso machine without a grinder and then using a compact hand grinder that works well for espresso like the 1Zpresso JX-PRO
+Consider an espresso machine without a grinder and then use a compact hand grinder that works well for espresso like the 1Zpresso JX-PRO

-Espresso machines with built in grinders are for people that want convenience and an upgrade from the standard pre-ground coffee.
+Espresso machines with built-in grinders are for people who want convenience and an upgrade from the standard pre-ground coffee.
 They cost a bit more but it’s worth the money because of the better taste and you can save money because it’s not necessary to buy a separate grinder.

-Built in grinders are also good for people that want to keep their kitchen tidy and don’t want too many appliances that create clutter.
+Built-in grinders are also good for people who want to keep their kitchen tidy and don’t want too many appliances that create clutter.

-For people that want the absolute best espresso and know how to dial in a high-end grinder, a separate espresso machine and grinder is a better option since it allows you to choose/exchange both when needed.
-Separates also tend to have more adjustment options which means you can really fine tune the espresso to your needs.
-However, that takes time, effort and skill which most people don’t have/want to invest.
+For people who want the absolute best espresso and know how to dial in a high-end grinder, a separate espresso machine and grinder is a better option since it allows you to choose/exchange both when needed.
+Separates also tend to have more adjustment options which means you can really fine-tune the espresso to your needs.
+However, that takes time, effort, and skill which most people don’t have/want to invest.

 Automatic Vs. Super Automatic Espresso Machines

-You should know there are two different types of espresso machine that have the grinders built in;
+You should know there are two different types of espresso machines that have grinders built-in;